-Agency Role Agency Name Department

-Lead Agency Dont of Community Planning

-CDBG Administrator City of Kalamazoo Dept. of Community Planning and Economic Development
+Agency Role Agency Name Department Lead Agency City of Kalamazoo Dept. of Community Planning CDBG Administrator Dept. of Community Planning HOME Administrator and Economic Development

-HOME Administrator and Economic Development

 Consultation

 As the lead agency, the City of Kalamazoo, through the Department of Community Planning and Economic Development, oversaw the consultation required to complete the 2019-2024 Consolidated Plan.
 Staff collaborated with a wide network of community services and housing providers, clients of those providers, government officials, business leaders, neighborhood representatives, and residents.
 Information was gathered in several ways which included a Community Needs Survey, stakeholder and neighborhood meetings, outreach at established community events, and provider meetings.
 The goals and strategies of the Consolidated Plan represent the information collected from this collaboration, as well as from public comment and public hearing opportunities.